-Student Experiences & Engagement oversees approximately 400 clubs and organizations each year.
+Most years, Student Experiences & Engagement oversees about 400 clubs and organizations.
 Find one that fits with your passion!
 There are lots of options to explore — from cultural organizations to clubs focusing on environmental, health or other social issues.
 Clubs enhance knowledge, help you develop transferable skills and complement classroom learning.
 Learn leadership, organizational development, team building and communication skills.

 SOL is a student-fee funded organization that focuses on Queer/Trans People of Color (QTPOC) while putting on events and programming for individuals to embrace their full selves without compromising a piece of themselves in the process.
 SOL is who you fully are.
 Looking at all of your identities and acknowledging they all matter at the same time.
 While we recognize the intersection of all identities we focus particularly on the intersection of race/ethnicity, sexuality and gender.
 Students find support through educational programming, student advocacy and ally building.